 This course promotes concept development and creative thinking.
 Visual problem solving and projects will be based on a concern for how each person examines and explores, ultimately interprets and recreates the world around them.
 Visual assignments include those based in bookmaking, collage, mapping and photography and will be rooted in explorations of Florence.

 HOUSING AND MEALS

 Students will have a guided walking tour of Florence during orientation and various course-related visits to local museums.
 Florentine historians will outline the political, economic and religious conditions of the Renaissance, guiding students through museums including the Uffizi, the Bargello, and the Academy.
 They will see paintings, sculptures, and architecture by Botticelli, Da Vinci, Giotto, Masaccio, Brunelleschi and Michelangelo.
-The program will also include an excursion or two depending on selected location(s).
+The program will also include an excursion or two outside of Florence depending on selected location(s).